michaelrsweet/pappl/README.md

 - PAM for authentication support (optional)
 - ZLIB (1.1 or later) for compression support

-Most development happens Intel and Apple Silicon Macs, with testing on various Linux distributions, Windows 10+, and a [Raspberry Pi Zero W][7] to ensure that memory and CPU requirements remain low.
+Most development happens on Intel and Apple Silicon Macs, with testing on various Linux distributions, Windows 10+, and a [Raspberry Pi Zero W][7] to ensure that memory and CPU requirements remain low.

 Documentation and Examples